Thorium fuel cycle: Disadvantages

-In an open fuel cycle (i.e. utilizing in situ), higher burnup is necessary to achieve a favorable neutron economy.
+In an open fuel cycle (i.e. using in situ), higher burnup is necessary to achieve a favourable neutron economy.
 Although thorium dioxide performed well at burnups of 170,000 MWd/t and 150,000 MWd/t at Fort St. Vrain Generating Station and AVR respectively, challenges complicate achieving this in light water reactors (LWR), which compose the vast majority of existing power reactors.